lukaswhite/php-feed-writer/docs/README.md

 #### Setting Item's Published Date

+Pass an instance of `\DateTime` to specify when an item was published.

 ```php
 $item->pubDate( new \DateTime( '2018-09-07 09:30' ) );
 ```

 #### Setting the Content of an Item

 RSS2.0 allows you to incoporate the full content of an item; for example the whole of a blog post.

-You can add this as follows:
+If you're incoporating HTML content, then that would go in the encoded content, which you can add this as follows:

 ```php
 $item->encodedContent( '<p>The content of the item</p>' );
 ```

-> Fro the spec; "the content MUST be suitable for presentation as HTML"
+> From the spec; "the content MUST be suitable for presentation as HTML"

 #### Adding Enclosures